-I’m not sure if this would be a suitable option for a lapel, if you even thought of that idea.
+I’m not sure if this would be a suitable option for a lapel if you ever thought of that idea.
 Too big, and perhaps messy.

-However, the Trader Joe’s mistletoe would look great hanging over a doorway.
+However, Trader Joe’s mistletoe would look great hanging over a doorway.

 Once you hang it, the tradition is that you find your sweetie, or someone you care about it, and catch them under the mistletoe.

 The plan then is that you might kiss under the mistletoe.

 I would suggest asking the prospective kissee (?) first, especially these days.
 You don’t want to have a cold reception, or worse.

 At my local Trader Joe’s the mistletoe was priced very affordably.
 It would make a great gift, or you can treat yourself.

 Did you buy Trader Joe’s mistletoe this year?
 What are your thoughts, post them in the space below?!